UCL-RITS/go-clustertools/cmd/update-acls/README.md

  - removes any user that isn't in the `Open` SGE ACL
  - writes the list of users to a text file, `./special_example.txt`

-Text files are expected to be new-line-separated.

-Order of the sections is not important but the sections cannot occur more than once in a single list entry.

-No error will occur if your AD/LDAP options are incorrect or missing if you don't specify any AD groups to include. (i.e. the only checks are made when queries are made.)